 Look for a seller that provides full product warranty by the manufacturer, customer service support and a return or exchange policy.

 When buying electrical appliances online, technical specifications printed on the packaging may not be shown on the product page.
 Always contact the seller to ensure that it comes with plugs and voltages that are suitable for use locally.
+Do also check that the electrical appliance is defined as a Controlled Good, which is required to be affixed with a SAFETY Mark.
+You can check if the SAFETY Mark number is valid by keying in the details at the Register of Registered Controlled Goods.

 In support of the Organisation for Economic Coorperation and Development’s Global Awareness Campaign on online safety, the CPSO encourages consumers to #PutProductSafetyFirst when buying products online.
 Here are additional tips to consider when making purchases online: